Woodland Café & Gift Shop at Strokestown Park

 The Woodland Café

-Our menu caters for a wide variety of dietary requirements, making it easy for everyone to find something they’ll enjoy.
+Our menu caters for a wide variety of dietary requirements, including celiac-friendly, gluten-free options.
+Along with our selection of teas and freshly brewed coffee, there’s something tasty for everyone to enjoy.

 Award-Winning Welcome: